-This course was designed as a supplemental study guide for the major content areas of Chapter 10 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fourth Edition.
+This course was designed as a supplemental study guide for the major content areas of Chapter 10 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fifth Edition.
 In this course, you will learn about how project management teams can effectively communicate with the project's various stakeholders.

 After completing this course, you will be able to:

 Understand basic communication models and how these models can be applied to project communications management techniques

 Understand the various inputs, tools and techniques, and outputs of Project Communications Management activities